Cranston, Rhode Island: Education

-School Committee
+School committee

-The Cranston School Committee consists of seven non-partisan members, six representing each of the city wards and one city-wide representative.
+The Cranston School Committee consists of seven nonpartisan members, six representing each of the city wards and one city-wide representative.
 Committee members are elected at city general elections to a two-year term, and as of 2014, members are limited to five consecutive two-year terms.
-The current Cranston School Committee chairperson is Michael Traficante, a city-wide representative.
+The current Cranston School Committee chairperson is Domenic F. Fusco, Jr., the Ward 3 representative.

 Infrastructure

 Transportation

-Four freeways travel through Cranston: I-95, I-295, RI 10 (the Huntington Expressway) and RI 37.
-Other state-numbered roads in Cranston are U.S. 1, US 1A, RI 2, RI 5, RI 12, RI 33, RI 51, RI 115 and RI 117.
+Four freeways travel through Cranston: I-95, I-295, RI 10 (the Huntington Expressway), and RI 37.
+Other state-numbered roads in Cranston are US 1, US 1A, RI 2, RI 5, RI 12, RI 33, RI 51, RI 115, and RI 117.